-At the left side each wooden lath with foil is in a clamp.
+At one side, each wooden lath with foil is in a clamp.
 The lath can be taken out.
-After rolling up some foil the lath can be put back in the clamp again.
+After rolling up or off some foil the lath can be put back in the clamp again.

 A metal “clip” keeps the lath with foil in the clamp.

-The white plastic clamp is opened by pulling and rotating the metal clip.
+The white plastic clamp has been opened by pulling and rotating the metal clip.

-Here the lath with foil has been removed from the clamp (and laid on a laundry-basket for a moment).
+Here the lath with foil has been removed from the clamp (and laid on a laundry-basket for the photo).

-I have turned the lath and more foil has been rolled up.
-Therefore the short lath with clamp must be lifted.
-Then the lath has been put into the clamp.
+The lath has been turned and more foil has been rolled up.
+Therefore the short lath with clamp must be turned.
+The long lath has been put into the clamp again.
 The lath is not yet fixed in the clamp.

 The white plastic clamp has been closed by pulling and rotating the metal clip.
-Now the lath with foil has been fixed.
+Now the lath with foil is fixed again.

-On these photos you see the old and the new model clamp.
-On the left photo, the clamps are open, at the righ photo they are closed.
+On these photos you see the old clamp (at the top) and the new model clamp (below).
+On the left photo, both clamps are open.
+At the righ photo they are closed.

 D)# Short laths